 His patient-oriented research work is rigorous, innovative and practice-changing.
 Dr. Turgeon’s research is informed by his experience caring for neurocritically ill and trauma patients.
 His previous research showed that mortality and long-term outcomes following traumatic brain injury vary greatly across treatment centres, as do decisions to withdraw life support.

-Doctor Turgeon is a Professor and the Director of Research in the Division of Critical Care Medicine and the Department of Anesthesiology and Critical Care, at Université Laval.
-He is also the Deputy Director of the Population Health and Optimal Health Practice Research Unit at the CHU de Québec – Université Laval Research Centre.
+Doctor Turgeon is a Full Professor and the Director of Research in the Division of Critical Care Medicine and the Department of Anesthesiology and Critical Care, at Université Laval.
 He is the Co-founder and Co-Chair of the Canadian Traumatic Brain Injury Research Consortium (CTRC) and the Director of Cochrane Canada Francophone.